 - Bring a reusable thermos or mug from home.
 Receive a 15 cent discount in PSU dining facilities when you fill a reusable mug!

 - Take advtantage of the reuseable takeout containers available in Victors Dining Hall and the Viking Food Court.

-- Close the loop by composting your food waste.
-Click here for locations.
+- Close the loop by composting your food waste in the SMSU Viking Food Court or Millar Library.
+Click here for more locations.